shalinrox123/Birthday-Game--Love2D/README.md

 # Birthday Game -Love2D
-simple games in one flash game. like iSpy, dress up, cooking mama and more.
+simple games in one flash game. like iSpy, dress up, racing and more.
 All done through Love2D and GL

 ## Libraries Used
 * [shaders](https://github.com/SkyVault/Love2DTutorialSeries/tree/master/Shaders/Part2Final)